Officials: IS militants kill 6 Bedouins in Egypt’s Sinai

 The pace of IS attacks in Sinai’s main theater and elsewhere has slowed to a trickle since February 2018, when the military launched a massive operation in Sinai that also encompassed parts of the Nile Delta and deserts along the country’s western border with Libya.

-The seven tribesmen were allegedly collaborating with security forces in the region under the so-called Sinai Tribes Union, which helps provide intelligence to the military and police forces.
+The seven tribesmen were allegedly collaborating with security forces in the region as part of the so-called Sinai Tribes Union, which helps provide intelligence to the military and police forces.

 The Bedouins, with their local knowledge, accompany forces on patrols and raids searching for weapons cashes.
 They also man checkpoints to control roads.
 Scores of Bedouins have been killed in the past couple of years.